lucas11222/Oldgallery/README.md

 the ui dosent look great in phones soo

 # Vulnearvility:
-You can change the user agent with a extension
+You can view/change the user agent with a extension

 # Made for [Authly](https://authly.hackclub.com/home.html)